lenknerd/HomePage1/posts/jflqcd_body.md

 My doctoral work at Carnegie Mellon University was in a sub-field of Physics calling *Lattice QCD*.
-Lattice QCD is a type of "computational physics", or physics which is investigated primarily using computer simulations.
+Lattice QCD is a type of "computational physics," or physics which is investigated primarily using computer simulations.
 This may be an unfamiliar idea to some - the conventional idea of physics is that it involves either equations scribbled on blackboards, or large experiments like the particle accelerators that received so much press recently.
 Where does computer programming come in?